 Poseidon was the father of many important children, including the fish-tailed Triton, and Pegasus, the winged horse.
 Poseidon plays a major role in several tales in Greek mythology, primarily because of his ability to control the seas and his role in building the walls of the city of Troy.

-According to ancient myth, the trident of Poseidon was given to him by the great Cyclopes, the ancient blacksmiths who also created the helmet of Pluto, and the thunderbolts of Zeus.
+According to ancient myth, the trident of Poseidon was given to him by the great Cyclopes, the ancient blacksmiths who also created Hades’ Helmet and the thunderbolts of Zeus.
 The legendary weapon was said to be made of gold or brass.

-According to Pseudo-Apollodorus’ Bibliotheca, these weapons were given as a reward by the one-eyed giants after Zeus, Poseidon, and Pluto freed the ancient beings from Tartaros.
+According to Pseudo-Apollodorus’ Bibliotheca, these weapons were given as a reward by the one-eyed giants after Zeus, Poseidon, and Hades (Roman Pluto) freed the ancient beings from Tartarus.
 These items could only ever be held by gods, and with them, the three young gods were able to capture the great Cronus, and other Titans and bind them away.

 Poseidon’s Trident is a three-pronged fishing spear made of gold or brass.
 Poseidon used his weapon many times in the creation of Greece, splitting land with earthquakes, creating rivers, and even drying up areas to form deserts.

-Poseidon was an important figure in the religion and art of ancient Greece.
-Many statues remain today of the Greek god that shows where he should be holding his trident, while art found on pottery and murals include Poseidon’s Trident in his hand as he rides on his chariot of golden horses.
+Poseidon was an important figure in ancient Greek art and religion.
+Many statues remain today of the Greek god that show him holding his trident, while art found on pottery and murals include Poseidon’s Trident in his hand as he rides on his chariot of golden horses.

 In Pausanias’s Description of Greece, evidence of Poseidon’s followers can be found all over Athens and the southern coast of Greece.
 The Eleusinians, traditionally followers of Demeter and Persephone, had a temple dedicated to the god of the sea, while the Corinthians held water sports as games dedicated to Poseidon.

 In more modern times, Poseidon and his Roman counterpart, Neptune, are often depicted in the midst of raging storms or protecting sailors from harm.
-In reference to a story found in Virgil’s Aeneid, as well as a contemporary storm that nearly killed Cardinal Ferdinand, Peter Paul Ruben’s 1645 painting, “Neptune Calming the Tempest” is a chaotic depiction of the god calming “the four winds”.
+In reference to a story found in Virgil’s Aeneid, Peter Paul Ruben’s 1645 painting, “Neptune Calming the Tempest” is a chaotic depiction of the god calming “the four winds”.
 In his right hand is a very modern version of Poseidon’s Trident, with its two outer prongs being quite curved.

 Poseidon’s Trident in Modern Times